SarthakDandotiya/Employee-Management/README.md

 ## Servlets
 We can generate Dynamic Web Pages in Java using Java Servlet.
-This project has 4 Servelets handling various requests:
+This project has 4 Servlets handling various functionalities:

 - Save
 - View